demisto/content/Packs/XDR_iocs/Integrations/XDR_iocs/README.md

 XDR handle indicators
-This integration was integrated and tested with version 5.0 of XDR
+This integration was integrated and tested with Branch: stable-50 of XDR
 ## Configure XDR iocs on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.